PhotoboothProject/PhotoboothProject.github.io/src/faq/index.md

 With Crowdin and your help translating we're able to get high-quality translations for all supported languages.
 Also it's easy to support a wider range of languages!

 Your language is missing?
 Don't worry, create a [localization request here](https://github.com/PhotoboothProject/photobooth/issues/new/choose) and we'll add it to the project.

-### On v2.2.0 and older:

-Edit the language file inside `resources/lang/` with your favorite text editor.

-Once you're done upload your changes and create a [pull request](https://github.com/PhotoboothProject/photobooth/pulls).

 ---